jmlauranson/christian.lauranson.com/content/en/authors/admin/_index.md

 highlight_name: false
 ---

+- 1952:Christian was born in France in 1952.
-- Né en 1952, Christian est étudiant, assistant, puis Maître de Conférences à l'Université Jean-Monnet de Saint-Étienne de 1985 à 1995.
+- 1985-1995: He studies than becomes assistant, then Maître de Conférences at the university Jean-Monnet in Saint-Étienne, France.

-- Il exerce à l'université Clermont I entre 1996-2002.
+- 1996-2002: He teaches at the university Clermont I in Clermont-Ferrand, France.

-- De 2002 à 2015 Professeur agrégé d'histoire du droit à l'Université Lyon III Jean Moulin.
+- 2002-2015: He becomes Professeur agrégé in History of Law at the university of Lyon III Jean Moulin in Lyon, France.